88-Pallav/git-repo/README.md

 git push -u origin master       // "-u" is for upstream
                                    (After this can we can use 'git push' only we need not use mention 'git psuh origin master')

 Note: When you create a repo using GUI the above command changes from master to main:
       git push origin main

+How to create a file on local machine and connect it to Github ?
+Step 1: Create a file in a folder in your local machine.
+Step 2: Move into that folder using cd
+Step 3: Create a file in that fodler
+Step 4: Then use the command: git init  // To initialize the git repository in the folder Step 5: Then check with command: git status
+Step 6: Add the same the using command: git add
+Step 7: To push it live: first create an empty repository on GitHub Step 8: To connect use command: git remote add origin ssh-key Step 9: To check the connection: git remote -v
+Step 10: To push the changes we need to do: git push -u origin master

+To add a file locally created to git: git init          // This initialises the empty git repository but to push this live
+                     you need to create an empty repository on github

+To add this we use remote command: git remote add origin "github_https/ssh_link"    // This is done so that we can push changes to origin
+                                                    (It would not recognize origin otherwise)

+To check if all is ok run:
+git remote -v       // This shows any remote directories connected to this repo
+                       (Now we can freely use git push origin master/main)

 Summary: